 *Address: Grote Markt 2, 2011 RD Haarlem

-Former home of the Counts of Holland, the City Hall is today one of the most beautiful buildings in Haarlem.
-Built back in the 14th Century, it’s still showing how important Haarlem was during the Golden Ages.
+The former home of the Counts of Holland, the City Hall is today one of the most beautiful buildings in Haarlem.
+Built back in the 14th century, it’s still showing how vital Haarlem was during the Golden Ages.
 You can visit it and see some of its interior and wall paintings inside.

 *TIP: Haarlem’s Tourist Information Center is located at its ground floor.
 You can visit it and get a map of the city, booklets about Haarlem, or learn about events, guided tours and things to do in Haarlem.

 #6 – Hoofdwacht (Guard House)

 Built back in the 13th century, Hoofdwacht is the oldest building in Haarlem.
 When it was first built, it was used as a city hall.
 It had several purposes afterwards.
 It was a printing shop (perhaps, that’s why a statue of Laurens Janszoon Coster is right in front of it), home to some noble families, headquarters of the civic guards, even a jail at one point etc.

 #7 – Vleeshal